boniolp/boniolp.github.io/index.md

 I am a Ph.D. student at the University of Paris and EDF R&D, working with Prof. Themis Palpanas, Emmanuel Remy, and Mohammed Meftah.
 Before that, I got my bachelor’s and master’s degrees in computer science and applied mathematics from Grenoble INP ENSIMAG engineering school.
 Finally, before starting my Ph.D., I worked as a research engineer at the computer science lab of Ecole Polytechnique in Prof. Michalis Vazirgiannis's team.

+My research interest lies in the intersections between (i). massive data series analytics and management systems, and (ii).
+Unsupervised and supervised anomaly detection and prediction methods for large data series.

 ## Publications

 ### Journals